Marriage Tax Calculator

 A couple with a $150,000 earner and a $40,000 earner typically receives a marriage bonus of $3,000-$5,000.
 The higher earner's income is taxed at lower rates thanks to the wider joint brackets.

-Two high earners each making $500,000 face a significant marriage penalty of $10,000-$20,000 or more, because their combined $1M income is pushed deeper into the 37% bracket as a joint filing than it would be as two separate single filings.
+Two high earners each making $500,000 can face a significant marriage penalty because their combined $1M household income reaches the top joint bracket sooner than two separate single returns, and the Additional Medicare Tax threshold is not doubled.

 A single-income couple where one spouse earns $120,000 and the other earns nothing receives a substantial marriage bonus of $4,000-$6,000 from the doubled standard deduction and wider lower brackets.